voorhoede/plek/website/docs/guide/usage.md

 # Usage
 The Plek CLI comes with a subcommand for each supported service, which is what you probably want to use most of the time since it takes care of all steps.

-To run the CLI it will need to be in your `$PATH`, meaning it can be located.
+To run the CLI, it will need to be in your `$PATH`, meaning it can be located.
 Depending on your installation method the `plek` commands below might need to be prefixed with `npx` or `./node_modules/.bin/`.

 ## Services
 ### [ZEIT Now](https://zeit.co/now)
 `plek now [options] <domain>`

-To use the CLI make sure the the `NOW_TOKEN` environment variable is set.
+To use the CLI make sure the `NOW_TOKEN` environment variable is set.

 ::: tip
 Set the [Now deployment region](https://zeit.co/docs/features/scaling) to ensure the appropriate region is used, the location detection of the Now CLI does not always go well with the CI service.